NullAce/CLI-Sudoku/README.md

 - Other tweaks.

 ## Information
+The `game/` folder holds all releases

-- The `game/archive` folder stores old versions
+- The `archive/` folder stores old versions
-- The `game/linux` and `game/windows` holds the respective zip file for the latest version.
+- The `linux/` and `windows/` holds the respective zip file for the latest version.